Need some writing inspiration? You’ve come to the right place.

 Instead of saying, “I want to finish my manuscript,” say “I want to write 30 minutes per day.”
 The second statement comes without the pressure of expectation.
 You’re just putting yourself in a position for continual inspiration.

 Habits trump goals every time.
 The most prolific writers aren’t the most goal-oriented.
-They’re built to show up every day and do the work.
+They show up every day and do the work.

 5. Tell Yourself You’re Not Good Enough